Norbs89/camping-site-frontend/README.md

 This repository is for the frontend files. for backend files, [click here!](https://github.com/Norbs89/camping-site-backend)

+## Version 0.5.2

+- "Edit Site" page has been created and styled.
+- "Edit Site" changes are reflected in the database.
+- Added booking URL field to "Add New Site" page.

 ## Version 0.5.1

 - Delete site functionality added.